 The point here is that while in the simple formalization below we will simply assume focus-marking, there are in fact underlying reasons why constituents are focus-marked.
 For all the cases we will consider in the main body of the paper, the focus-marked constituents are thus marked because they play one of two discourse roles: answering a question, or marking parallelism.
 These functions we take to be of pragmatic importance in helping the speaker reach his goals and communicate effectively.
-Thus, more generally, rather than stating that a constituent is communicatively significant if it is unpredictable or focused. we want to say that a constituent is communicatively significant if it is unpredictable or
+Thus, more generally, rather than

-5We are making the following hopefully uncontroversial assumptions here about English prosody: Utterances are split into intonational phrases.
-Each intonational phrase contains one and only one primary (or nuclear) accent, which is realized as pitch accent, increased volume and increased duration on the word that bears it.
+&lt;sup>5We are making the following hopefully uncontroversial assumptions here about English prosody: Utterances are split into intonational phrases.
+Each intonational phrase contains a primary (or nuclear) accent, which is realized with some combination of pitch accent, increased intensity and increased duration on the word that bears it.
 Intonational phrases may also contain secondary (or non-nuclear) accents.
 A secondary accent that falls before the primary one in its phrase (a pre-nuclear accent) may be realized as a minor pitch accent.
 One which falls after the primary accent in its phrase (a post-nuclear accent) does not exhibit a major pitch movement, and is typically realized with an increase in intensity and/or duration.